imath/bp-avatar-suggestions/readme.txt

 == Changelog ==

+= 1.3.0 =
+* requires WordPress 4.2.
+* requires BuddyPress 2.3.
+* Uses the new BuddyPress Avatar UI by adding a new tav for suggestions.
+* Adds its own image size to match avatar full dimensions (these can > 150x150)
+* Uses the BuddyPress attachments API to improve the upload process and user feedbacks

 = 1.2.1 =
 * fixes a bug when the suggestion is set, props: lenasterg, pixie2012, lionel.
 * Make sure javascript is only loaded in the user's change profile photo screen, props: lenasterg.